Key takeaways

 Consumers’ dominant economic role

-In 2024’s second quarter, personal consumption expenditures represented nearly 68% of the nation’s GDP.1 Much of that spending requires financing, some for bigger ticket items like homes, automobiles and higher education and some in the form of credit card debt for day-to-day purchases.
+In 2024’s third quarter, personal consumption expenditures represented nearly 68% of the nation’s GDP.1 Much of that spending requires financing, some for bigger ticket items like homes, automobiles and higher education and some in the form of credit card debt for day-to-day purchases.

 Chart depicts annual percentage change in total household debt 2014 - 2024.

-Source: Federal Reserve Bank of New York, Center for Microeconomic Data, “Household Debt and Credit Report, 2nd Quarter 2024.”
-Data through June 30, 2024.
+Source: Federal Reserve Bank of New York, Center for Microeconomic Data, “Household Debt and Credit Report, 3rd Quarter 2024.”
+Data through September 30, 2024.

 Putting “record household debt” into perspective

-Source: Federal Reserve Bank of New York, Center for Microeconomic Data, “Household Debt and Credit Report, 1st Quarter 2024.”
-As of June 30, 2024. *Includes retail cards and other consumer loans.
+Source: Federal Reserve Bank of New York, Center for Microeconomic Data, “Household Debt and Credit Report, 3rd Quarter 2024.”
+As of September 30, 2024. *Includes retail cards and other consumer loans.

 Chart depicts annual household debt service payments as a percentage of disposable income from 2000 to September 30, 2024.

-Source: Board of Governors of the Federal Reserve System (US). *As of June 30, 2024.
+Source: Board of Governors of the Federal Reserve System (US).
+As of September 30, 2024.

 A healthy job market may be the biggest factor affecting continued economic growth according to Haworth.
 “The consumer remains the heart and soul of the U.S. economy.
 As long as they’re employed, they’ll spend more money.
 If employment declines, consumers will spend less money.”